tytydraco/yessleep/out/My_father_is_a_hole_in_the_ground.md

 I saw Eddy’s shoulders ease slightly.

 “That’s good.
-And it ain’t ever let you see it any, what’s down there?”
+And it ain’t ever let you see it, what’s down there?”

 “Not even once.”